If you’re running a WooCommerce store, then allowing users to search by SKUs is a great way to help customers find the right products.

 The next step is to sign in to your SearchWP account and navigate to the Downloads tab.

-Once you’re there, press the Download SearchWP button to begin downloading the plugin’s ZIP file to your computer.
+Once you’re there, simply press the Download SearchWP button to begin downloading the plugin’s ZIP file to your computer.

 The next step is to upload the SearchWP plugin’s ZIP file to your site.